Rape of the Sabine women: Charles Christian Nahl

 Charles Christian Nahl painted the subject in a trio of works entitled The Abduction, The Captivity, and The Invasion.

 Pablo Picasso

 Pablo Picasso visited this theme in his several versions of the Rape of the Sabine Women (1962–63), one of which is in the Museum of Fine Arts, Boston.
 These are based on David's version.
 These conflate the beginning and end of the story, depicting the brutish Romulus and Tatius ignoring and trampling on the exposed figure of Hersilia and her child.

 Literature and performing arts

 Ancient works

-The episode of the Rape of the Sabine Women is recounted by Cicero, Livy, Dionysius of Halicarnassus, and Plutarch.
+The episode of the rape of the Sabine women is recounted by Cicero, Livy, Dionysius of Halicarnassus, and Plutarch.
 The poetry of Ovid also contains several allusions to this episode and it is included on the shield of Aeneas in Virgil's Aeneid.

 Modern works

+The Sabine women are mentioned in Canto VI of Dante's Paradiso.